-Fashion East returns to lead support for new mix of designer talent at London Fashion Week.
+Fashion East returns to lend support to a new mix of design talent at London Fashion Week.

 “There is a freshness to this season’s lineup; all 3 designers are strong-minded individuals and their girl/woman knows what she’s about.
 I’m delighted to be working with them and am enjoying the presentation format – the creativity and freedom is energizing.“ Fashion East Director Lulu Kennedy

 Caitlin Price, Richard Malone, a Central St Martins BA graduate, and ‘This is The Uniform’ by Goldsmiths graduate Jenna Young hosted presentations on Saturday, 19th September.

 The trio have been selected by Fashion East’s distinguished panel of editors, buyers and stylists, and follow in the footsteps of alumni including Gareth Pugh, Jonathan Saunders, House of Holland, Roksanda Ilincic, Simone Rocha, Marques’Almeida, and Ashley Williams.
 In addition to the London Fashion Week event, designers also receive financial sponsorship, ongoing business mentoring and a place in a top international sales showroom in Paris.

 This season marks Fashion East’s 15th year, and 12 years of headline support from Topshop, the single biggest supporter of young talent in the industry.